plewis/plewis.github.io/phylogenetics/likelihood.md

 The `nst=1` tells PAUP* that we want a model having just one substitution rate parameter (the JC69 and F81 models both fall in this category).
 The `basefreq=empirical` tells PAUP* that we want to use simple estimates of the base frequencies.
 The empirical frequency of the base G, for example, is the value you would get if you simply counted up all the Gs in your entire data matrix and divided by the total number of nucleotides.
 The empirical frequencies are not usually the same as the maximum likelihood estimates (MLEs) of the base frequencies, but they are quick to calculate and often very close to the corresponding MLEs.

-Execute _run.nex_ in PAUP* and issue the following command to show the tree:
+Execute _run.nex_ in PAUP* (i.e. type `paup run.nex` on the command line).
+Because there is no `quit` command in the paup block, PAUP* will stay around, produce a `paup>` prompt, and wait for you to type a command.
+Issue the following command to show the tree:

     showtrees;